aysanaghazadeh/SensoryAds/rebuttal.md

 > Dataset scale and diversity remain limited.
 The core corpus of 670 PittAd images (plus a small generated subset) is too small for training robust perception or evaluation models and risks domain bias.

 Due to **annotation cost**, we only introduce the **evaluation dataset** for sensory advertisement.
 Compared to the recent evaluation dataset, our dataset scale is not small.
 Some of the recent similar publications with similar scale of dataset:
-  * "An image speaks a thousand words, but can everyone listen? on image transcreation for cultural relevance."  **(Winner of EMNLP 2024 Best Paper Award) with 600 images in the introduced evaluation dataset**.
+  * Khanuja, Simran, et al. "An image speaks a thousand words, but can everyone listen? on image transcreation for cultural relevance."  **(Winner of EMNLP 2024 Best Paper Award) with 600 images in the introduced evaluation dataset**.
-    * Khanuja, Simran, et al. "An image speaks a thousand words, but can everyone listen?
-On image transcreation for cultural relevance."
-Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing.
-2024.
-  * "Breaking Common Sense: WHOOPS!
+  * Bitton-Guetta, Nitzan, et al. "Breaking Common Sense: WHOOPS!
 A Vision-and-Language Benchmark of Synthetic and Compositional Images" **(ICCV 2023) with 500 synthetic images in the introduced dataset.**
-    * Bitton-Guetta, Nitzan, et al. "Breaking common sense: Whoops! a vision-and-language benchmark of synthetic and compositional images."
-Proceedings of the IEEE/CVF International Conference on Computer Vision.
-2023.

 > The reported 21k datapoints are augmented variations of this same source, limiting diversity rather than expanding it.
 Furthermore, there is a risk of evaluation circularity: EvoSense is fine-tuned on the same annotation distribution that it later evaluates.

 The images in the **train and test set are not the same.**
-For the train we use 50 images, and use the annotations to use each image multiple times.
+For the train we use 50 images (and ablate the fine-tuning on 100 images), and use the annotations to use each image multiple times.
 **We do not use the augmentation method;** we only use the different annotations within our data.
-We explain the fine-tuning data creation utilzing each images' annotations:
+We explain the fine-tuning data creation utilizing each images' annotations:
 * Each image in our fine-tuning setting is paired with negative and positive sensation, which expands the data to 21000 samples that the models have been fine-tuned on.
 * Each image is annotated with a maximum of 9 sensations that the image evokes.
 * Each sensation is associated with a score on the quality of the sensation evocation.